pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingfederate.md

    The terms in this document will focus on deployments in a Kubernetes Environment using the ping-devops Helm chart.
 However, the concepts should apply to any containerized PingFederate Deployment.

+1. **This Document will Become Outdated**

+   The examples referenced in this document point to a specifig tag.
+This tag may not exist anymore at the time of reading.
+To correct the issue, update the tag on your file to N -1 from the current PF version.

 1. **Upgrades from Traditional Deployment**

    It may be desirable to upgrade PingFederate along with migrating from a traditional environment.
 This is not recommended.
 Instead you should upgrade your current environment to the desired version of PingFederate and then [create a profile](./buildPingFederateProfile.md) that can be used in a containerized deployment.